Penland Scholarships Summer 2021

 If you are unable to perform the labor-intensive jobs required, please do not apply for these scholarships.
 Full scholarships with no work requirement are available.

-In addition to working during the session, work-study students are required to work from 9:00 am to 5:00 pm on the day before their session and 9:00 am to 12:30 pm the day after their session.
+In addition to working during the session, work-study students are required to work from 9:00 am to 5:00 pm on the day before their session.
 You are responsible for making travel arrangements that will allow you to meet this requirement.
 If you cannot meet this requirement, please do not apply.

 International applicants note: because the government considers our work-study scholarship program to be work-for-hire, students who are not US citizens may not receive work-study scholarships unless they are authorized to work in the US.
 International students may apply for full scholarships with no work requirement.

 These work-study scholarships carry the same work requirement as the partial scholarships, however they cover all room, board, and tuition.
 (Please read details of work requirement in the partial scholarships section.)
 These scholarships target students with exceptional talent and financial need.
 Applicants submit images of their work.
 If you apply for one of these scholarships, you are encouraged to also apply for a partial scholarship.
 See note below about targeted scholarships.

 These full scholarships cover room, board, and tuition and have no work requirement.
 Most of them target students with exceptional talent and financial need, and applicants are encouraged to submit images of their work.
 However, a limited number of these scholarships do not require images.
 If you apply for one of these scholarships, you are encouraged to also apply for a full scholarship with work requirement and a partial scholarship if you are willing and able to meet the work requirement.
 See note below about targeted scholarship preferences.